-People starting to practice concentration exercises, sometimes experience certain peculiar sensations, and wonder about their cause, and whether they should keep exercising.
+People starting to practice concentration exercises, sometimes, experience certain peculiar sensations, and wonder about their cause, and whether they should continue exercising.

 Here is the question:

 “I started concentration exercises some time ago, and I know I have improved, but the question is regarding the after effects of concentration.

 After a 15 minutes session I feel a kind of heavy numb feeling in my head and face at the front.
 It is not bad (not painful), but it is just there and it goes away later.
 Sometimes I feel like there is nothing in my head.
 I feel really light and have a lot of clarity.
 I am more concerned of the first feeling, is this common or is it just me?”

 These, and other similar experiences, such as headaches or physical tension are not uncommon, and there is nothing to be concerned about.
 Years ago, when I first started to work on improving my concentration, I had the same exact sensations and feelings.

 What Are the Reasons for the after Effects of Concentration?

 1) When beginning to practice concentration exercises, the brain is not yet accustomed to focus intently on one thought or object, and this puts some strain on it.
 The mind and the nerves in the brain are not able to stay quiet, and it takes time to discipline them and teach them new habits.

 What happens when you read a lot or try to find a solution to a complicated problem?

 You often get a headache.
 This happens because the brain is overtaxed.
 It is similar when practicing concentration exercises.
 The solution is not to overdo the exercises, and not o exercise too much at the beginning.
 Gradually, as you gain experience and you feel more comfortable, increase the time.